PRACTICE, POLICY AND INNOVATION

 - A fellow, alongside a leadership development advisor for the Firstline programme, led three workshops across the country that focussed on emotional resilience and how to build a toolbox to support it.

 - At the Fellowship Annual Event 2017 – which brings fellows together for an evening of networking and a day of workshops – there were a number of practice workshops.
 For example, Dr David Shemmings OBE led a workshop which looked at why and how we can go beyond ‘wishes and feelings’ to explore the child’s inner world, to begin to understand what life is like for them.

-Frontline fellows have the skills and experience to positively influence policy for vulnerable children and families, and the social work profession more broadly.
+Frontline fellows are equipped with the skills and experience to positively influence policy for vulnerable children and families, and the social work profession more broadly.

 Policy Zone in action

-If you are a fellow and would like to get involved in our innovation work, please contact us.
+If you are a fellow who is interested in the Policy zone, get in touch on the Fellowship Community.
 We would love to hear your ideas.

 Innovation Zone in action

 Fellowship innovation hubs link together fellows who are working on innovative projects.
 Fellows collaborate, inspire and problem-solve to improve services in local authorities.